 Rule 6 The away team shall have white on the odd numbered boards except in matches played on neutral ground where the colour on the odd numbered boards shall be decided on the toss of a coin.

-Rule 7 Both clubs are responsible for sending the results cards to the Results Secretary within ten days of the match being played.
+Rule 7 Both clubs are responsible for sending the results including the grades and using the official NSDCA result sheets to the Results Secretary, the General Secretary, the Grading Officer and the Webmaster within seventy two hours of the match being played.

-Rule 8 Scores of each game should be recorded in a recognised system of notation by both players in case of dispute.
+Rule 8 Scores of each game should be recorded either in English algebraic or English descriptive notation by both players in case of dispute.

 Rule 10 The home team is responsible for providing clocks.
 If they are unable to do so, the secretary of the home club shall notify the official team contact of the visiting team in time to allow the provision of sufficient clocks.